-According to the roadmap published in April 2016 at a conference on UAV business attended by governmental authorities and private companies, the goal is to be able to deliver goods to scarcely populated areas (e.g., mountainous regions and isolated islands) around 2018, and to urban areas in the 2020s.
+According to the roadmap published in July 2020 at a conference on UAV business, attended by governmental authorities and private companies, the goal is to be able to deliver goods to urban areas around 2022.
 To achieve this goal, discussions on better regulations, such as certification of UAVs and licences to operate UAVs, are going on.
 In September 2017, the MLIT and the METI jointly established the Study Group on the Flying of Unmanned Aircraft (Drones) Beyond Visual Line of Sight and Over Third Parties.
-It is this Study Group's goal to finalise the guidelines for the use of UAVs for the delivery business by the end of March 2018.
+This Study Group established the guidelines for the use of UAVs for delivery businesses at the end of March 2018.